eeyu/CadGenerator/README.md

 1. Create and load a new conda environment.
 Python v3.8+ works
 2. pip install -r requirements.txt
-3. For a quick demo, run
+3. For a quick demo, cd into CadGenerator/ and run
 ```
 python -m PartGenerator.scad_conversion_main --mode example --example 148
 ```